Professor, BBI Faculty FellowKatherine McDonald, PhD, FAAIDD

 Fax : (315) 443-9807

-Dr. Katherine (Katie) McDonald is an Associate Professor in the Department of Public Health, Food Studies and Nutrition in the Falk College of Sport and Human Dynamics and a Faculty Fellow at the Burton Blatt Institute at Syracuse University.
+Dr. Katherine (Katie) McDonald is a Professor in the Department of Public Health, Food Studies and Nutrition in the Falk College of Sport and Human Dynamics and a Faculty Fellow at the Burton Blatt Institute at Syracuse University.
 Dr. McDonald received her B.S. with Distinction in Human Development and Family Studies with a minor in French from Cornell University and her Ph.D. in Community and Prevention Research Psychology from the University of Illinois at Chicago.
 In 2013, Dr. McDonald was named a Fellow to the American Association on Intellectual and Developmental Disabilities (FAAIDD).
 Prior to joining the faculty at Syracuse University, Dr. McDonald was an Assistant Professor of Psychology at Portland State University (Portland, Oregon).Read More

 Upstate Foundation Professor of Child Health Policy, BBI Senior FellowNienke Dosa, M.D., M.P.H.